very-inky/Bit-HeroesBot/README.md

 The bot will not run in partial functionality mode - it requires full OpenCV functionality to operate correctly.
 OpenCV should enable OpenCL by default (GPU hardware acceleration).
 This requires that you have drivers properly installed and openCL drivers properly working (Linux systems)

+### Screen Capture Method

+The bot uses Java's Robot.createScreenCapture method for capturing the screen.
+This approach was chosen for better compatibility across different systems after testing showed that the multi-resolution screen capture method (Robot.createMultiResolutionScreenCapture) caused issues on some configurations.
+The standard screen capture method provides more consistent results across different environments.

 ### Memory Management for OpenCV Mat Objects

 OpenCV's Mat objects use native memory that must be explicitly released: